Superrehtard/old_diaspora_wiki/Kevin's-suggestions.md

 ###Importing tweets/Facebook stream
 Imagine all your friends are on Facebook/Twitter and you are locked in.
 You get a Diaspora invite and you can follow your fb stream/tweets through Diaspora.
 You start using Diaspora and invite a few close friends.
 They join and can still see fb and twitter.
 You start communicating on Diaspora as well and activity on other networks goes down.
 Eventually you will switch altogether.
 Evolution WIN.

+###Likes in comments
+Title says it all.
+New users are going to love seeing that.

 ###Find people in your area
 Can we do this?
 Would be interesting to see if anyone in your area is on Diaspora.